What to Do With a Windfall

 If you already have an estate plan, it makes sense to revisit it periodically anyway, but it nearly certainly needs updating to reflect any changes required after receiving a windfall.

-If you find yourself receiving a cash windfall, wanting to do something fun with it is natural.
+If you find yourself with a cash windfall, wanting to do something fun with it is natural.
 However, long-term thinking and careful management will help you turn a windfall into a long-term improvement in your standard of living.

-Let’s recap the top seven things to do after you receive a windfall:
+Including that crucial first step, let’s recap the top seven things to do after you receive a windfall:

 1. Pause first